hexsorcerer/example-grpc-aspnetcore/docs/common-types.md

 }
 ```

-Back in your server implementation, you can set an amount of about three fitty
+Back in your server implementation, you can set an amount of about tree fitty
 like this:

 Add a scaling factor to the service: